real estate dispute arbitration in Belmont, North Carolina 28012

 In the quiet suburban town of Belmont, North Carolina, nestled in the 28012 zip code, a fierce arbitration battle unfolded in early 2023 that tested years of neighborly trust and business ethics.
 What began as a routine real estate transaction quickly escalated into a $350,000 dispute that captured the attention of the local legal community.

 Issues arose when Marissa discovered, during a final inspection on February 20, significant structural damage to the basement foundation—damage Thomas had not disclosed.
-Marissa requested a price reduction of $50,000 to cover estimated repairs, but Thomas insisted the home was sold “as is,” denying any hidden defects.
+Marissa requested a price reduction of $50,000 to cover estimated repairs, but Thomas insisted the home was sold as is,” denying any hidden defects.
 With closing imminent and negotiations at a standstill, Marissa initiated arbitration on February 25.

-The arbitration hearing began on April 10, 2023, overseen by Arbitrator Linda Hamilton, a respected figure in North Carolina real estate law.
+The arbitration hearing began on April 10, 2023, overseen by Arbitrator the claimant, a respected figure in North Carolina real estate law.
 Both sides presented evidence.
 Marissa’s team included a licensed structural engineer who reported foundational cracks severe enough to require extensive repairs, potentially exceeding $60,000.
 Thomas countered with a home inspection report he submitted at the time of listing, indicating no structural concerns.
 However, his inspection was performed by a general home inspector, not a structural specialist.

 Both parties sparred over the interpretation of “as is” within the contract and the duty of disclosure.
 Marissa argued that the non-disclosure violated North Carolina’s established seller obligations to disclose known material defects.
 Thomas maintained he was unaware of the damage, placing blame on prior owners.